openharmony/docs/en/application-dev/reference/apis-media-kit/js-apis-media.md

 This API can be called only after the [start()](#start9-1) API is called.
 You can call [resume()](#resume9-1) to resume recording.

 **System capability**: SystemCapability.Multimedia.Media.AVRecorder

+**Atomic service API**: This API can be used in atomic services since API version 12.

 **Return value**